davatorium/rofi/README.md

     - Desktop File Application launcher.
     - SSH launcher mode.
     - Combi mode, allow several modes to be merged into one list.
-* History based ordering last 25 choices are ordered on top based on use. (optional)
+* History-based ordering last 25 choices are ordered on top based on use. (optional)
 * Levenshtein distance ordering of matches. (optional)
 * Drop in dmenu replacement.
     - With many added improvements.
 * Can be easily extended using scripts.
-* Themeing.
+* Theming.

-**Rofi** has several buildin modes implementing common use-cases and can be exteneded by scripts (either called from **Rofi** or calling **Rofi**).
+**Rofi** has several built-in modes implementing common use cases and can be exteneded by scripts (either called from **Rofi** or calling **Rofi**).

 Below the different modes are listed: